Why do people cheat?

 Clinton Power: I think that is too simplistic because human relationships are so complex.
 I mean, humans are complex and a lot of us want to distill it down to very black and white ideas.
 I just heard the other day that Oprah said on one of her episodes, she says, “Once a cheater, always a cheater”.
 And I was thinking, “What a terrible thing to think”.
 Because it doesn’t acknowledge that people can change.
 And I’ve seen a lot of couples actually go to the brink with infidelity and almost break up, and they’ve turned things around, and they’ve actually made the relationship much stronger than it ever was before.

 Clinton Power: I think Oprah’s wrong.

 Sarah McDonald: On that one, at least.
 Not on a lot, but …

-Clinton Power: Yeah but for some couples it doesn’t work, of course.
+Clinton Power: Yeah but for some couples, it doesn’t work, of course.

 Sarah McDonald: Yeah, sure.
 So it’s about breaking out.
 I mean, is it true though that often, that there is a type of person who will constantly do it?
-That it’s a type of person rather than the relationship?
+That it’s a type of person rather than a relationship?